-On A Mission
+On a Mission

 The organization would become the only congressionally chartered veterans service organization dedicated to the benefit and representation of veterans with spinal cord injury or disease.
-“Our mission is to change lives and build brighter futures for our seriously injured veterans,” Walker said.

 A Moving Partnership